dimau/Dimau/README.md

 <img src="https://img.shields.io/badge/Lean Product Development-3b8ea5?style=for-the-badge&logo=&logoColor=ffffff"> <img src="https://img.shields.io/badge/Customer Development-3b8ea5?style=for-the-badge&logo=&logoColor=ffffff"> <img src="https://img.shields.io/badge/UX testing-3b8ea5?style=for-the-badge&logo=&logoColor=ffffff"> <img src="https://img.shields.io/badge/A%2FB testing-3b8ea5?style=for-the-badge&logo=&logoColor=ffffff">

 ### Product Manager at <a href="https://3logic.ru/about/">3logic company</a> (2021 - 2022)
+One of the largest distributors of computer components and IT equipment in Russia.
+Including the company is the official distributor of ASUS, AMD, Gigabyte, Intel and many other manufacturers of computer components
 - Development of an in-house information system for the warranty service and repair department.
   - Carried out analysis of business processes in the warranty service and repair department.
   - Developed technical specifications for the information system for the warranty service department.